 Can I buy partial shares of a stock so I can allocate exactly 10.00000% to each of the Dogs of the Dow stocks?

-You can only buy whole shares of a stock, therefore you will not typically get an exact 10.00000% allocation for each of your ten Dogs of the Dow stocks.
+Yes.
+Though only if you use a broker (e.g. Charles Schwab – a Top Dog Broker) that allows you to buy fractional shares.
+If your broker does not allow you to buy fractional shares, you will not typically get an exact 10.00000% allocation for each of your ten Dogs of the Dow stocks.
 This slight variation in allocation should not be a cause of concern.
 Your investment performance will still be very close to that presented in our performance tables.

 What is the benefit of rebalancing every year?

 Rebalancing your Dogs of the Dow portfolio back to its 10% per stock allocation will result in more shares going to the stocks that have underperformed on a relative basis.
 This is a dollar cost averaging type of effect.
 Also, rebalancing prevents your portfolio from becoming overly weighted in one or two stocks after years of investment thereby reducing the volatility of your portfolio.